LeonardoPollina/ML_project_2/README.md

     <li><b>One_unit_model.py:</b></li>
     This is an example of a model that has only one neuron in the output layer.
 The two main differences with the final model are the following: the returned label of the function <code>MinibatchGenerator(X,Y)</code> is binary\ and the F1-score is computed among the <code>metrics</code>.
     <li><b>Recurrent_model.py:</b></li>
-    This is an example of one of the models we tried involving skip connections (i.e. recurrent neural network).
+    This is an example of one of the models containing alternative paths inside the architecture (i.e. Recurrent Neural Network).
 </ul>